jeeliz/jeelizWeboji/README.md

 We have built a demo application based on this library, available on [webojis.com](http://webojis.com).
 We have add recording capabilities using [RecordRTC](https://recordrtc.org) JavaScript library to save separately video from the `<canvas>` and audio from the microphone.
 Then we send them to the server and we encode the video using [FFMPEG](https://www.ffmpeg.org).

 All the following demos are included in this repository, in the `/demos` path.
-You can try them :
+You can try them:

-* THREE.JS based demos :
+* THREE.JS based demos:

   * [Cute fox](https://jeeliz.com/demos/weboji/demos/threejs/)

-* SVG based demos :
+* SVG based demos:

   * [Cool Cartman](https://jeeliz.com/demos/weboji/demos/svg/)

-If you have not bought a webcam yet, a screenshot video of the Cartman Demo is available here :
+If you have not bought a webcam yet, a screenshot video of the Cartman Demo is available here:

 <p align="center">
 <a href='https://www.youtube.com/watch?v=WxaL_kXwtRE'><img src='https://img.youtube.com/vi/WxaL_kXwtRE/0.jpg'></a>